 Such an enforcement order must be served on the party against which it has been issued in order to permit the defendant to appeal within one month of service, if a Luxembourg resident.

 Any other civil or commercial judgment issued by a jurisdiction that has no international agreement with Luxembourg in this respect will have to be declared enforceable by the district court.81 Common civil procedure applies in this case, meaning that the defendant is put on notice.

 Criminal judgments rendered in a Member State of the European Union that include a custodial sentence are rendered enforceable by the state's Public Prosecutor in accordance with the law dated 28 February 2011 concerning the recognition of criminal judgments ordering a custodial sentence or measure in order to be enforced in another Member State of the European Union (Criminal Enforcement Law).
 Fraud judgments are rendered enforceable without a double incrimination assessment.82

 v Fraud as a defence to enforcement of judgments granted abroad

 Fraud is not specifically recognised as such as a means to resist the enforcement in Luxembourg of a foreign judgment.
 In many cases, however, courts are bound to examine the aspect of due process83 to detect whether there is a fraud against a defendant.84

 A defendant could also argue against the enforcement of a foreign judgment by appealing to the notion of public policy in the context of a fraud, or try to invoke the maxim fraus omnia corrumpit.

-1 François Kremer is a partner and Ariel Devillers is a senior associate at Arendt & Medernach.
+1 François Kremer is a partner and Ariel Devillers is a counsel at Arendt & Medernach.

 2 Article 1134 or 1382 and 1183 of the Civil Code (CC).
 A fraud victim cannot bring both a claim for tort and a claim for breach of contract simultaneously.
 It can, however, make a primary and a separate secondary claim (conditional upon the first claim being dismissed).